-- Addison’s disease is a condition where the adrenal glands don’t produce enough of the hormone cortisol.
+- Addison’s disease: A condition where the adrenal glands don’t produce enough of the hormone cortisol.
 This hormone helps to balance the effects of insulin by inhibiting its production in order to prevent it from being stored so that it can be immediately used.

 Excess glucose consumption

-Most of the symptoms of hypoglycemia (often shortened to hypo) relate to neurologic disorder due to lack of fuel for the brain.
-Clinical signs and severity can vary depending on how quickly blood glucose declines and how low they drop.
+Most of the symptoms of hypoglycemia (often shortened to hypo, which means low) relate to neurologic disorders due to a lack of fuel to the brain.
+Clinical signs and severity can vary depending on how quickly and how low blood glucose drops.
 Liver disease would bring down blood sugar levels slower than an insulin injection overdose for example.

 - Increased or decreased appetite

 - Poor coordination

 Many of the symptoms listed can be due to other medical conditions.
 If you have a diabetic cat, it is extremely important to check his blood glucose levels and urine daily.